 If the default setting for the client Operating System has been configured, but Sybase still reports national language support errors, use the LANG environment variable to override the setting in the locales.dat file.

-For example if the aix client was causing problems and the locales.dat file contained the following setting for aix:
+For example if the Windows NT client was causing problems and the locales.dat file contained the following setting for Windows NT:

-then a possible LANG setting for US English would be:
+then the LANG setting for English would be:

 where the parameters are:

 |SYB-||A string which indicates to COBSQL that this is a modified Sybase error message.|

 |number-||A unique, four digit error number assigned to the Sybase error.|